binwiederhier/ntfy/docs/publish.md

 * or by [passing an external URL](#attach-file-from-a-url) as an attachment, e.g. `https://f-droid.org/F-Droid.apk`

 ### Attach local file
-To send an attachment from your computer as a file, you can send it as the PUT request body.
+To **send a file from your computer** as an attachment, you can send it as the PUT request body.
 If a message is greater than the maximum message size (4,096 bytes) or consists of non UTF-8 characters, the ntfy server will automatically detect the mime type and size, and send the message as an attachment file.
 To send smaller text-only messages or files as attachments, you must pass a filename by passing the `X-Filename` header or query parameter (or any of its aliases